 - After 30 seconds, remove and place into an ice bath for 60 seconds.

 I was able to get a good impression during the first try but if necessary, I could have placed it in hot water once again, this time for 18 seconds, and then remolded.

 First night trying out the mouthpiece

-Before going to bed I installed the device and waited for several minutes before I was able to fall a sleep.
-Having a piece of plastic in your mouth can take some time to get use to.
+Before going to bed I installed the device and waited for several minutes before I was able to fall asleep.
+Having a piece of plastic in your mouth can take some time to get used to.
 Once asleep, my wife monitored my snoring and said that I did not make a single sound the entire night!
 However, I did wake up with a puddle of drool running down the side of my face and a slight jaw ache.
-Hopefully things will get better in the coming days.
+Hopefully, things will get better in the coming days.

 The following 9 nights

-After 3 days, my jaw ache eventually passed and the drooling subsided.
-Falling asleep became much easier as my body became accustom to wearing the mouth guard.
+After 3 days, my jaw aches eventually passed and the drooling subsided.
+Falling asleep became much easier as my body became accustomed to wearing the mouth guard.
 From this point on it was smooth sailing.
 During the entire trial period, my wife says that I never snored one time so yes, it is effective when it comes to preventing snoring.

 The two large breathing holes in the front provided adequate airflow which is important because I tend to breathe through my mouth while sleeping.
 The divider located down the middle of the air hole served its purpose by preventing the hole from collapsing if I were to bite down while asleep.